 This document introduces five basic principles about writing instructions.
-Any professional writing textbook will have a long section on writing instructions and manuals, but the basics are as follows:
+Any professional writing textbook will have a long section on writing how-to guides, checklists, and manuals, but the basics are:

 - Know your audience.

 - Use numbers for commands, bullets for options.

 1. Know your audience.

 Most college assignments are written for an ideal reader — an expert whose job includes scrutinizing and pondering everything that you write.

 Don’t expect your audience to read your document as carefully as you or your English teacher would.
 People in the real world read instructions when they are impatient, fatigued, or even terrified.